Number of regions created by random chords in the circle: Proving Central Limit Theorem by Stein's method

-With the expected value and standard deviation in (9) and (11), we can shift and scale the distribution to make it have a mean of 0 and a variance of 1.
+With the expected value and standard deviation in (9) and (11), we can shift and scale the distribution to make it have a mean of 0 and a variance of 1 as mentioned in the introduction.
 Therefore, we would like to prove after shifting and scaling, the distribution would converges to a standard normal distribution.

 To prove $F_n$ converges to normal distribution, we would want to show for all function $h$ such that $||h||$ and $||h'||$ are finite,